 #1 Duty Cycle Time

-If duty cycle is important to you than you’re going to have to pay for it and upgrade to a bigger 220 volt welder or a 3 phase machine which only drives the price up.
+If the duty cycle is important to you than you’re going to have to pay for it and upgrade to a bigger 220-volt welder or a 3 phase machine that only drives the price up.

 #2 Wire Size